Ranjit Singh: Early years

-Ranjit Singh was born in a Jat Sikh family on 13 November 1780 to Maha Singh and Raj Kaur in Gujranwala, Punjab region (present-day Punjab, Pakistan).
-His mother Raj Kaur was the daughter of Sikh Raja Gajpat Singh of Jind.
-Upon his birth, he was named Buddh Singh after his ancestor who was first in line to take Amrit Sanchaar.
-The child's name was changed to Ranjit (literally, "victor in battle") Singh ("lion") by his father to commemorate his army's victory over the Chatha chieftain Pir Muhammad.
+Ranjit Singh was born in a Sandhawalia Jat Sikh family on 13 November 1780 to Maha Singh and Raj Kaur in Gujranwala, Punjab region (present-day Punjab, Pakistan).
+His mother Raj Kaur was the daughter of Sidhu Jat Sikh ruler Raja Gajpat Singh of Jind.
+Upon his birth, he was named Buddh Singh after his ancestor who was first in line to take the Amrit Sanchaar.
+The child's name was changed to Ranjit (literally, "victor in battle") Singh ("lion") by his father to commemorate his army's victory over the Chattha chief Pir Muhammad of Chattha State.

-Ranjit Singh contracted smallpox as an infant, which resulted in the loss of sight in his left eye and a pockmarked face.
-He was short in stature, never schooled, and did not learn to read or write anything beyond the Gurmukhi alphabet.
+Singh contracted smallpox as an infant, which resulted in the loss of sight in his left eye and a pockmarked face.
+He was short in stature, unattractive, never schooled, and did not learn to read or write anything beyond the Gurmukhi alphabet.
 However, he was trained at home in horse riding, musketry and other martial arts.

 At age 12, his father died.
 He then inherited his father's Sukerchakia Misl estates and was raised by his mother Raj Kaur, who, along with Lakhpat Rai, also managed the estates.
 The first attempt on his life was made when he was 13, by Hashmat Khan, but Ranjit Singh prevailed and killed the assailant instead.
-At age 18, his mother died and Lakhpat Rai was assassinated, and thereon he was helped by his mother-in-law from his first marriage.
+At age 18, his mother died and Lakhpat Rai was assassinated, and thereon he was aided by his mother-in-law from his first marriage.

-According to the chronicles of Ranjit Singh's court historians and the Europeans who visited him, Ranjit Singh took to alcohol and opium, habits that intensified in the later decades of his life.
-However, he neither smoked nor ate beef, and required all officials in his court, regardless of their religion, to adhere to these restrictions as part of their employment contract.